-2. Beat eggs and sugar with wire whisk in a metal bowl.
-Placed it over the pan of hot water and melt the sugar and warm them up to 40C (104F).
+2. Beat eggs and sugar with a whisk in a bowl.
+Place it over hot water, melt the sugar, and warm it up to 40C (105F).

-3. Then with an electric mixer, beat the batter on high speed for about 5 minutes until white and fluffy.
-Then on low speed, beat for about 2 minutes to set the texture.
+3. Then with an electric mixer, beat the warmed mixture on high speed for about 5 minutes until white and fluffy.
+Then turn down to low and beat for about 2 minutes to set the texture.

-4. Sift in flour and fold together with spatula for about 10 times.
+4. Sift in flour and fold together with a spatula for about 10 times.

-5. Add milk and fold together with spatula for about 50 times until combined.
+5. Add milk, then fold together with a spatula for about 50 times until combined.

-6. Spread the batter in the brownie pan and drop the pan lightly on the counter to raise the air bubbles out of the batter.
+6. Spread the batter into the pan and drop the pan lightly on the counter to raise air bubbles out of the batter.

 7. Bake at 180C (350F) for 11-12 minutes till lightly brown.
 (Depending on the heat of the oven, cooking time may differ, so please watch out.)

 8. When it's done, drop the pan lightly to prevent shrinking.
-Remove the sponge cake from the pan by lifting the wax paper and place it on a wire rack to cool.
+Remove the sponge cake from the pan by lifting the parchment paper and place it on a wire rack to cool.

 9. When it's cool enough, remove the parchment paper and place the sponge cake on the parchment paper with the brown side up.

-1. Combine fresh cream and granulated sugar in a dry, clean bowl.
-Float the bottom of the bowl in ice water, whisk the cream until it forms a soft peak.
+1. Combine whipping cream and granulated sugar in a dry clean bowl.
+Float the bottom of the bowl in ice water, then whisk the cream until it forms a soft peak.